DenJens/Hangfire.Documentation/tutorials/highlight.rst

        }
    }

-Don't forget to include the following property in the ``HighlighterDbContext`` class:
+Do not forget to include the following property in the ``HighlighterDbContext`` class:

 .. code-block:: c#